-Stupa Enlightenment Project
+Stupa of Enlightenment

 In Buddhism, a Stupa is a monument which represents peace, prosperity and harmony, as well as being a place for meditation.
 The Enlightenment Stupa symbolizes Buddha's enlightenment, the realization of the nature of mind, and is one of the eight different forms that Stupas are built according to.

 In Tibetan Buddhism, the building of stupas (chorten in Tibetan) came to be an important part of the spiritual tradition.

 The symbolism of the form of the stupas is a vast and complex subject, as is the meaning behind every item placed within a stupa.

 The shape of the stupa represents the Buddha, crowned and sitting in meditation posture on a lion throne.
 The stupa also symbolizes the five elements and colors andtheir relationship to Enlightened Mind:

 Base – Square – Yellow – Earth - Equanimity